Vince Miller

 Vince Miller (Dec.
-11, 1938 – June 28, 2008) was Canadian libertarian who was one of the founders of the Libertarian Party of Canada in 1975, and later founded Libertarian International in 1980, which by 1989 had merged with Society for Individual Liberty to create the Society for Individual Liberty (ISIL).
-Born in Ontario Canada, Miller was the editor of the Libertarian Party of Canada's magazine Libertarian Option.
+11, 1938 – June 28, 2008) was a Canadian libertarian who was one of the founders of the Libertarian Party of Canada in 1975, and later founded Libertarian International in 1980, which by 1989 had merged with Society for Individual Liberty to create the International Society for Individual Liberty (ISIL).
+Born in Ontario, Miller was the editor of the Libertarian Party of Canada's magazine Libertarian Option.